mohammedbouzar/100-days-of-code/r1-log.md

 ### R1D1
 Started a new project using Next.js and Tailwind CSS.
 Set up the initial project structure and created a simple homepage.

+### R1D2
+Built the global layout for the project with reusable components like Navbar, Footer, and Sidebar.
+Integrated responsive design using TailwindCSS and configured the color palette.